fmcyamwe/comp4104A1/README.txt

  for the guideline that states that we must have error processing and exception handling.

  Q 1:
+ -We assume that that inner nesting is being processed first.
+For example, given < ab{123[ABC]456}cd > [ABC] will be shuffled first, then the string might look like < ab{123BCA456}cd > .
+Then, after processing {} braces, the string might look like
+ < ab1cd >.
+In other words, [] shuffles first and then the {} then returns only one character.

  Q 2:
+ -Not completed.

  Q 3:
  -We assume that since the question says we need to use a monitor object and only call synchronized methods for synchronizing,